-Last but not least, the direct or indirect acquisition of certain (in particular residential) real estate by foreigners is restricted and may require a prior approval by the relevant authority.
+The direct or indirect acquisition of certain (in particular residential and non-developed) real estate by foreigners is restricted.
+In certain cases, a confirmation by the relevant authorities is required that a transaction involving real estate is not subject to the restrictions.

-7.8.2 Other Approvals
+6.8.2 Other approvals

-The transaction may be made dependent on certain third party approvals such as, for instance, the consent of contractual counterparties.
+The transaction may be made dependent on certain third-party approvals such as, for instance, the consent of contractual counterparties.

-7.8.3 Correctness of Representations, Warranties and Guaranties and Compliance with Covenants
+6.8.3 Correctness of representations, warranties and guarantees, and compliance with covenants

-Buyer often does not want to be forced to close the transaction unless seller has confirmed that the representations, warranties and guaranties have always been and are correct also at closing and that seller has complied with all covenants.
+The buyer often does not want to be forced to close the transaction unless the seller has confirmed that the representations, warranties and guarantees have always been and are (materially) correct at closing, and that the seller has (materially) complied with all covenants.

-7.8.4 No Material Adverse Change
+6.8.4 No material adverse change

-Another protection for buyer is the no material adverse change condition precedent.
-Buyer may refuse to close the transaction in case the target company has suffered a material adverse change, e.g., in its financial condition or its operations.
+Another protection for the buyer is the no material adverse change (MAC) condition precedent.
+The buyer may refuse to close the transaction in case the target company has suffered a material adverse change, eg, in its financial condition or its operations.
 As there is no statutory definition of MAC, it is wise to define what constitutes a MAC in the sale and purchase agreement.

-7.8.5 Due Diligence
+6.8.5 Due diligence

-It can also be observed that in case buyer's due diligence is not fully completed at signing, buyer makes the consummation of the transaction conditional upon the satisfactory completion of the due diligence.
+It can also be observed that, in the case the buyer's due diligence is not fully completed at signing, the buyer makes the consummation of the transaction conditional upon the (reasonably) satisfactory completion of the due diligence.

-7.8.6 Financing Condition
+6.8.6 Financing condition

-In certain circumstances, it is necessary and justified to make the acquisition contingent on the availability of the financing to buyer.
+In certain circumstances, it is necessary and justified to make the acquisition contingent on the availability of the financing to the buyer.

-7.8.7 No Exercise of Rights of First Refusal or Rights of First Offer
+6.8.7 No exercise of rights of first refusal or rights of first offer